silviom/node-mem-cache/README.md

 ### Properties

+#### keys
+*Returns an string array containing all items' keys.
+It will include keys of items that are expired but weren't been removed yet.

 #### length
 * Property that returns the current number of entries in the cache

 ### Events

 #### expired
-* This event will be emitted for every cache entry that was removed because timeout
+* This event will be emitted for every cache entry that was removed because timed out